Ghykk3130/Obsidian/Homework/Physics 510 Homework 11.md

  & \frac{p_{b}}{p_{c}}= \frac{g_{5 /2}(\mathcal{z})}{n\lambda^{3} }= \frac{g_{5 /2}(\mathcal{z})}{g_{3 /2}(\mathcal{z})} \\
  & \frac{p_{f}}{p_{c}}= \frac{f_{5 /2}(\mathcal{z})}{n\lambda^{3}}= \frac{f_{5 /2}(\mathcal{z})}{f_{3 /2 }(\mathcal{z})}
 \end{align}$$
+The fugacity can be solved using the constraint above in terms of the temperature, so that the plot versus the temperature can be made.
 ## (i).
 ![[Pasted image 20251201014119.png|center|500]]
 ## (ii).